MelanieLinares/portfolio-new/site/content/post/new-decreasing-the-bounce-rate-of-stay-onlines-website-through-a-responsive-redesign.md

   <em>(note: mobile was defined as less than 1024px screen size during the design sprint)</em>

-  Stay Online's e-commerce website, launched in 1997, had not changed to be compliant with best practices introduced with HTML5.
-Mobile users were not considered.
-This contributed to a large number of mobile device users leaving the site upon load or before completing a purchase.
-There was a potential to capture these users by making the web experience accessible.
-Responsive design was not an easy sell to management.
-Data-driven design through analytics was needed to get the pitch approved.
 theme: blue
 typed_list:
   - type: fullwidth